 One issue with this version of the game is the length of time it can take to win.
 You’re playing something close to a real game of Monopoly, so your game might last for hours.
 When you’re playing Monopoly solo, there’s a chance you’ll be bored long before you reach the game’s end.

 4. Play Monopoly online with strangers

 You can play Monopoly online solo as well as with friends.

 The Monopoly smartphone app, on iOS and Android, can connect you with strangers if you don’t have anyone to play with.
-You can also play Monopoly against strangers from all over the world with Monopoly Plus, which is available for the most recent games consoles and PC.
+You can also play Monopoly against strangers from all over the world with Monopoly Plus, which is available for the most recent games consoles, Google Stadia through your compatible TV, and PC.

 All of these Monopoly video games will connect you with other online players, so you can play a full Monopoly game.
 However, if no online players are available, it may instead connect you to an AI.

 Another option is to play an unofficial game of Monopoly for free.
 You can find new friends to play with in this Discord group.

 Playing Monopoly online can be even more fun than playing the game with your loved ones.
 As you’ll play with a different stranger each time, the gameplay will be a surprise.
 Different people use different strategies, so you never know exactly what to expect.